danacarlson/wag-fh/user/pages/01.home/_actions/actions.md

         altextra: ''
         projectdate: 'June 2017'
         description: 'In the summer of 2017, members of WAG collected signatures for Karen Koslowitz''s petitions to be an incumbent on the ballot for her New York City Council seat.
 We helped Councilwoman Koslowitz''s office collect over 100 signatures.'
-    -
-        title: Bookclub
-        subtitle: Education
-        layout: default
-        modalid: 3
-        img: book-thumb.jpg
-        thumbnail: book-thumb.jpg
-        alt: ''
-        altextra: ''
-        projectdate: Ongoing
-        description: 'Members of WAG have come together in a book club in order to explore and understand issues of race and privilege in our communities and our own lives.
-Our group began with <i>Waking Up White</i> by Debby Irving.
-We have continued to select texts that we believe can inform and expand our understandings of race and privilege.'
 ---

 ## Actions